Model Predictive Robustness of Signal Temporal Logic Predicates: Numerical Experiments

-We evaluate the applicability and efficacy of the \RobName robustness using the highD dataset \cite{highd} and German interstate traffic rules from \cite{Maierhofer2020a, ruleSTL}.
-Our simulation is based on \textit{CommonRoad} \cite{Althoff2017a}, and \textit{GPyTorch} \cite{gardner2018gpytorch} is used to model and solve the GP regression.
+We evaluate the applicability and efficiency of the \RobName robustness using the highD dataset \cite{highd} and German interstate traffic rules from \cite{Maierhofer2020a, ruleSTL}.
+Our simulation is based on \textit{CommonRoad} \cite{Althoff2017a} and \textit{GPyTorch} \cite{gardner2018gpytorch} is used to model and solve the GP regression.
 We use the vehicle model from \cite[(8) and (13)]{pek2020fail}, which separates the longitudinal and lateral motion of the vehicle in the curvilinear coordinate system (cf. Fig.~\ref{fig:curvilinear_coordinate_system}).
-The trajectories for all rule-relevant vehicles described in Sec.~\ref{sec:mb_robustness} are determined with a time horizon of $h\Delta t = 1.5 s$ with step size $\Delta t = 0.04 s$.
-The number of the sampled trajectories for the ego vehicle is set to $729$.
-The GP regression model is trained with $n_p=10,000$ data points when $|\mathcal{B}|>0$, otherwise $n_p=3,000$.
-The code used in this paper is published as open-source at \url{https://gitlab.lrz.de/tum-cps/mpr}.
+The trajectories for all rule-relevant vehicles described in Sec.~\ref{sec:mb_robustness} are determined with a time horizon of $h\Delta t = 1.5 s$ and the step size $\Delta t = 0.04 s$. {The number of sampled trajectories for the ego vehicle is set to $1,000$, chosen after experimenting with different sample sizes to ensure a relatively small variance in the computed robustness, considering the computational complexity involved}\footnote{{We independently sample the velocity, the lateral position, and the derivative of lateral position of the end states within the intervals $[v_k-17.25, v_k+17.25]$ in $m/s$, $[d_k-5, d_k+5]$ in $m$, and $[-3, 3]$ in $m/s$, respectively.}}.
+The code used in this paper is published as open-source at \url{https://gitlab.lrz.de/tum-cps/mpr}. {Our experiment videos can be accessed in the supplementary files of the paper.}